EDI X12 Getting Started Tutorial

 Select ‘Yes‘, and the Data Mapper will use the sample Excel sheet we provided to build a basic output mapping that we can then expand upon.

-You will see the center panel populated with a number of green Nodes representing elements from our Target format, and notice those nodes are now checked in the Target Format tree.
+You will see the center panel populated with a number of green nodes representing elements from our Target format, and notice also those nodes are now checked in the Target Format tree.

-As mentioned above this is only a baseline, and so we will have to do some massaging to represent our desired output properly.
+As mentioned above, this is only a baseline and we will have to do some massaging to represent our desired output properly.
 The first fix we will make is to the @rowCount attribute, pointed out below.
 Since our incoming EDI could have any number of rows, not always 5, we’ll need to replace it with a more dynamic value using some XSLT functions.

 Notice the entire node is gone from the mapping.
 Now we’ll replace it with an XSLT structure that we can populate with a dynamic value.
 To do this, right-click on the XCSExcelSheet node where we want the attribute to be and navigate through the context menus to the attribute option, shown below.
 The yellow sphere means it is an XSLT function.

 Now that we’ve put the attribute node back into our mapping, we need to name it and give it the desired value.
-Type ‘rowCount‘ into the @name node that appears, shown below in blue.
+Type rowCount into the @name node that appears below in blue.

 Scroll back to the top of the mapping.
 Make sure your XCSExcelBook, XCSExcelSheet nodes are expanded and that you can see the XCSExcelRow element (you’ll want to be sure that the Columns element is NOT expanded).
 Select the Flow Control sub-tab underneath the XSLT Structures tab.